aayobam/online-banking/README.md

 # online-banking
-An online banking build with python and django framework.
+An online banking api built with python and django rest framework.
+- Coming Soon.